DarkCore29/OBS_Toolkit_by_DarkCore29/Docs/Readme.txt

 2. ✅ RESTORE OBS
    - Restore from a .zip file or folder backup.
    - Choose where to restore assets:
-     - To their original paths.
+     - To their original paths (Simulated path).
      - Or into a safe folder: "Recovered Assets".
    - Verifies file integrity before restoring.